jelaiw/number-theory-class/readings/divisibility.md

 __Problem.__ Which of the following numbers divides $0$?
 Use our formal notion of divisibility to answer this question.

 __Problem.__ Which of the following numbers are divisible by $0$?
 Use our formal notion of divisibility to answer this question.

+__Problem.__ How many 3-digit non-negative numbers are there that have remainder 7 when divided by 101?
+Here we assume that 1-digit and 2-digit numbers are also 3-digit, they just start with 0.